aklivity/zilla-docs/src/solutions/how-tos/amazon-msk/iot-ingest-control.md

 ---
 icon: aky-zilla-plus
-description: Set up an IoT Ingest and Control MQTT Broker that lets clients publish messages and subscribe to topics proxied to Kafka topics in your Amazon MSK cluster.
+description: The IoT Ingest and Control MQTT Broker that lets clients publish messages and subscribe to topics proxied to Kafka topics in your Amazon MSK cluster.
 ---

 # Amazon MSK IoT Ingest and Control